jdquerales/MilestoneProject_4/README.md

 ## Stream Fourth Project: Full Stack Frameworks with Django Development - Code Institute

-This is the fourth milestone project of my journey as a Software Developer in Code Institute.
-The aim of this project is to build a full-stack site based around business logic used to control a centrally-owned dataset.
-I will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.

 ![Responsive](./media/responsive.png)

 ## Table of Contents
 1. [**UX**](#ux)